openstack/cinder/doc/source/contributor/migration.rst

 The volume migration is an administrator only action and it may take a relatively long time to finish.
 The property ‘migration status’ will indicate the stage of the migration process for the volume.
-The administrator can check the ‘migration status’ via the ‘cinder list’ or ‘cinder show <volume-id>’ command.
-The ‘cinder list’ command presents a list of all the volumes with some properties displayed, including the migration status, only to the administrator.
-However, the migration status is not included if ‘cinder list’ is issued by an ordinary user.
-The ‘cinder show <volume-id>’ will present all the detailed information of a specific volume, including the migration status, only to the administrator.
+The administrator can check the 'migration status' via the 'cinder list' or 'cinder show <volume-id>' command.
+The 'cinder list' command presents a list of all the volumes with some properties displayed, including the migration status, only to the administrator.
+However, the migration status is not included if 'cinder list' is issued by an ordinary user.
+The 'cinder show <volume-id>' will present all the detailed information of a specific volume, including the migration status, only to the administrator.

-If the migration status of a volume shows ‘starting’, ‘migrating’ or ‘completing’, it means the volume is in the process of a migration.
+If the migration status of a volume shows 'starting', 'migrating' or 'completing', it means the volume is in the process of a migration.
-If the migration status is ‘success’, it means the migration has finished and the previous migration of this volume succeeded.
-If the migration status is ‘error’, it means the migration has finished and the previous migration of this volume failed.
+If the migration status is 'success', it means the migration has finished and the previous migration of this volume succeeded.
+If the migration status is 'error', it means the migration has finished and the previous migration of this volume failed.